 —FLIGHT The Aircraft Engineer and Airships, No. 641 (No. 14, Vol. XIII.), 7 April 1921, at Page 250, Column 2

-Adrienne Boland was born at Arcueil, a suburb of Paris, France, 25 November 1895.
-She was the youngest of six children of writer Henri Boland.
 At the age of 24, she decided to learn to fly and enrolled in flight training at Société des Avions Caudron (the Caudron Airplane Company), Le Crotoy.
-After two months, she had earned her flying license.
+She started training 16 November 1919 and was awarded her pilot’s license 29 January 1920.
 An error on the certificate spelled her surname with two “l”s, and she retained the name “Bolland” for the rest of her life.

 Mlle Bolland was employed by René Caudron to transport airplanes to and from the factory.
 She told Caudron that she wanted her own airplane.
 He told her that if she could perform a loop in a Caudron G.3, a pre-World War I scout plane, that she could fly it for the company.
 She did, and was then asked to fly it across the English Channel, which she did, 25 August 1920.